tensorflow/minigo/RESULTS.md

 and LCZ was still at 100% games played without resignations), Minigo is definitely the odd one out.

+Resign disable rate is a very sensitive parameter; it has several effects:

+- Resigning saves compute cycles
+- Resigning removes mostly-decided late-game positions from the dataset, helping prevent overfitting to a large set of very similar looking, very biased data.
+- We need some resign-disabled games; otherwise we forget how to play endgame.
+- Resign disabled games also prevent our bot from going into a self-perpetuating loop of "resign early" -> used as training data, resulting in the bot being even more pessimistic and resigning earlier.

-This, combined with our better selfplay performance, made it a relatively painless decision to decide to roll back the few days progress.
+This, combined with our better selfplay performance, made it a relatively painless decision to decide to roll back the few days progress, while changing resign disable rate from 5% -> 20%.

 ### v7, May 16-July-17